Technical Summary

 4. Confidence Model

-Each valuation receives a confidence tier based on data availability and comparability factors.
-This satisfies the IVS 105 requirement for accuracy measures and the EAA ESSVM requirement for a per-property confidence score translatable to Forecast Standard Deviation.
+Each valuation receives a per-property Forecast Standard Deviation (FSD) from a granular lookup (confidence decile × property type × price band), mapped to the Fitch RMBS classification bands.
+This satisfies the IVS 105 requirement for accuracy measures and the EAA ESSVM requirement for a per-property confidence score expressed as Forecast Standard Deviation.

 |---|---|---|---|

 Confidence can be upgraded by the client.
-The most impactful upgrade is provision of an EPC (£60–120), which supplies floor area, construction age, and energy characteristics — typically sufficient to move a property from Tier 2 to Tier 1.
-This creates a practical path to maximise high-confidence coverage without sacrificing accuracy.
+The most impactful upgrade is provision of an EPC (£60–120), which supplies floor area, construction age, and energy characteristics — typically sufficient to lower the FSD and move a property into a stronger band.
+This creates a practical path to maximise coverage in the lower-FSD bands without sacrificing accuracy.

 5. Known Limitations